 That worked for a while, but my girls are getting a little older and they started asking for better parties.
-Now, perhaps in my quest to simplify my life and embrace imperfection, doing a better birthday party doesn't fit in.
-But, it's for my kids, and they are most important, so I vowed to put on a fabulous party for each of them, starting with Bria's in October 2010
+Now, perhaps in my quest to simplify my life and embrace imperfection, doing a better birthday party doesn’t fit in.
+But, it’s for my kids, and they are most important, so I vowed to put on a fabulous party for each of them, starting with my oldest daughter’s 10th birthday in October 2010.

 And I tried.
 I planned more, but I still ended up doing everything the day of.
-I guess that's just how I work.
-But I do think it was a smashing success...
+I guess that’s just how I work.
+But according to my daughter, the party was a smashing success…

 The favor bags, which mostly held little Halloween items and one piece of candy.
-Also, a little sewing kit, which was what Bria really wanted them to have.
-They drew slips of paper at the end of the party that said either "Trick" or "Treat" on them.
-If they got "Trick" then they had to do some sort of trick for me in order to get their favor bag, but if they got "Treat" I just gave it to them.
+(Also, a little sewing kit, which was what my daughter really wanted them to have.)
+They drew slips of paper at the end of the party that said either “Trick” or “Treat” on them.
+If they got “Trick” then they had to do some sort of trick for me in order to get their favor bag, but if they got “Treat” I just gave it to them.
 The kids loved this and all of them wanted to do a trick or two!